 The answer to those questions is simple.
 The Restore Democracy Plan will focus on:

 - An issue that will have the near universal support of all Americans (even, potentially, those in the Tea Party) because it is as American as apple pie and makes common sense (so that it will be difficult for the Right to use their normal tactics of confusing or scaring enough of the 99% to motivate them to oppose it and thus cause us to lose—as often happens).

 - An issue that, once won, will almost guarantee our victory on all of the other issues we support because it will even the political playing field, thus giving us the 99-to-1 advantage our numbers indicate we should have in a true democracy.

-What that issue is will be discussed in a moment.
-But first I want to point out where the idea for this Restore Democracy Plan strategy came from and how this strategy was massively successful in the recent past right here in the USA.
+What that issue is will be disclosed in a moment.
+But first I want to discuss the seed of the idea for this Restore Democracy Plan strategy and how such a strategy was massively successful in the recent past right here in the USA.